Did you know that you can instantly increase your deadlift by wearing the right shoes?

-- Traction pods on bottom of sole for extra grip on floor
+- Traction pods on the bottom of the sole for extra grip on the floor

-- Sole material is firm and dense while also offering foot flexibility.
+- The sole material is firm and dense while also offering foot flexibility.

 - The shoes come laced up in an odd, sort of staggered, pattern.
 You can’t loosen the laces like you normally would by just pulling up each row with your index finger.
 It takes like 15 seconds instead of 3 seconds per shoe.
 Do yourself a favor and re-lace the shoes the normal way as soon as you get them.
 I was lazy and waited several months before re-lacing.
 It makes things just that much smoother.